stuymedova/segmented-control-svelte/README.md

 **Installation**

-To add a component to a SvelteKit project, run:
+To add a component to a Svelte/SvelteKit project, run:
 ```shell
 npm i segmented-control-svelte
 ```